opencv/opencv/modules/ml/doc/random_trees.rst

 .. ocv:function:: const CvMat* CvRTrees::get_var_importance()

-.. ocv:pyfunction:: cv2.RTrees.getVarImportance() -> importanceVector
+.. ocv:pyfunction:: cv2.RTrees.getVarImportance() -> retval

 The method returns the variable importance vector, computed at the training stage when ``CvRTParams::calc_var_importance`` is set to true.
 If this flag was set to false, the ``NULL`` pointer is returned.
 This differs from the decision trees where variable importance can be computed anytime after the training.